kblackston23/MyFlix-Angular-client/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

-Key Features
+## Key Features

--Displays a welcome view where users can either login ot register for an account.
+- Displays a welcome view where users can either login ot register for an account.

--Registered users can view all movies once authenticated
+- Registered users can view all movies once authenticated

--Users can view a movie's genre, director, and synopsis information individually
+- Users can view a movie's genre, director, and synopsis information individually

--Users can adda movie to their favorites
+- Users can adda movie to their favorites

--Users can remove movies from their favorites
+- Users can remove movies from their favorites

--Users can change their details and update profile information
+- Users can change their details and update profile information

-Technologies Used
+## Technologies Used

--Angular
+- Angular

--Angular Material
+- Angular Material

--Node.js
+- Node.js